 The original Bastei Bridge was constructed in 1824 as a wooden bridge to accommodate landscape photography of the majestic views.
 It was rebuilt out of sandstone 27 years later as word got out about this remarkable area and the old wooden bridge wasn’t sturdy enough for all of the visitors.
 It is 250 feet long, spans a ravine that is 130 feet deep, and has seven picturesque arches that add to its idyllic setting.

 Burg Eltz (aka Eltz Castle)

-This awe-inspiring castle was constructed by King Ludwig II in 1886 as he was a shy king and wanted to withdraw from the public eye.
+One of the best places to visit in Bavaria, the awe-inspiring Neuschwanstein Castle was constructed by King Ludwig II in 1886 as he was a shy king and wanted to withdraw from the public eye.
 Little did he know that his private castle would be visited by 1.4 million people annually!

 Garmisch-Partnachklamm (Partnach Gorge)

 This spectacular gorge was formed by the Partnach River which cut a 262-foot deep crevasse into the rock.
 Waterfalls tumble over the steep walls rising hundreds of feet above you on either side of this narrow gorge that was declared a natural monument in 1912.
 The waterfalls cascading into the roaring river during the warmer months turn into curtains of ice during the winter months and guided torchlit hikes are available.